 Recommendations

-The animal should be sedated before the lethal injection to minimize stress, if required.
+A calm injection process and smooth transition to unconsciousness should be provided for the animal, if necessary via provision of a sedative, anxiolytic, or anesthetic prior to administration of the lethal injection.

 Lethal injection should only be performed by a qualified veterinarian or under their direct supervision.